This is the course website for HCDE 511, Information Visualization.

 The following topics will be included: The design and presentation of digital information.
 Use of graphics, animation, sound, visualization software, and hypermedia in presenting information to the user.
 Vision and perception.
 Methods of presenting complex information to enhance comprehension and analysis.
 Incorporation of visualization techniques into human-computer interfaces.

 There are many related topics that this class will not address.
-These include: scientific visualization, cartography, computer graphics, and visualization as an artistic enterprise.
+These include: computer graphics and visualization as an artistic enterprise.

 Students will complete a group project that will consist either of creating or enhancing a visualization system or technique, or conducting a user study to evaluate a system or technique.
 Projects will be interdisciplinary in nature and in most cases will involve programming, visualization design, and user interface design.
 Students will be expected to write up the results of the project in the form of a research paper.

 This course is originally based on the class designed by my PhD advisor Marti Hearst, from the UC Berkeley School of Information.
 I also include material from Maneesh Agrawala's visualization course in EECS at Berkeley.
 All material is used with permission.

 Class meets on Monday evenings from 6pm to 9:50pm in 224 Sieg Hall.
 The format of the class will be a mix of lecturing, looking at visualizations, student presentations and in-class design and activities.

 Late assignments will be accepted for one week past the due date for up to 50% credit.
 Beyond one week, assignments will not be accepted and you will receive a zero for that assignment.
 In-class work and class participation cannot be made up.
 If you miss a class, you will receive a zero for the work done in class that day.
 Required posts to the class discussion board must be made within one week of the due date or you will receive a zero for that work.

 Readings and Books